 The world of golf competes on what are known as tours.
 These are organizations that run events throughout the year for their playing members.

-The biggest circuit of them all is the PGA Tour which is based in the United States of America (although it plays a few events beyond the borders).
+The biggest circuit of them all is the PGA Tour, which is based in the US (although it plays a few events beyond the borders).

 The second biggest is the DP World Tour.
 Recently re-named, it used to be called the European Tour, although even then it had a wide geographic scope.

-The other main tours are the Sunshine Tour (in South Africa), the Asian Tour, the Japanese Tour, the Korean Tour, and the Australasian Tour.
+The other main tours are the LIV Golf Tour funded in Saudi Arabia, the Sunshine Tour (in South Africa), the Asian Tour, the Japanese Tour, the Korean Tour, and the Australasian Tour.

 In the women’s game, the LPGA Tour is, like the PGA Tour, the top circuit.
-Beneath it is the Ladies European Tour, the Korean Tour and the Japanese Tour.
+Beneath it are the Ladies European Tour, the Korean Tour and the Japanese Tour.

 The PGA and DP World Tour have the fullest schedules, with tournaments more or less every week of the year other than during the Christmas and New Year break.